JetBrains/kotlin-web-site/docs/topics/read-standard-input.md

 The `readlnOrNull()` function is also helpful in safely handling the input.
 The `readlnOrNull()` function reads from the standard input and returns null if the end of the input is reached, whereas `readln()` would throw an exception in such a case.

-For an alternative way to read user input, see [Standard input with Java Scanner](standard-input.md).